 What is talent management?

-Talent management is a holistic method of recruiting, hiring, and engaging high-performing employees to achieve company objectives.
-An offshoot of HR management, talent management offers a strategic, integrated approach to attracting quality employees and optimizing their competencies.
+Talent managementis a holistic method of recruiting, hiring, and engaging high-performing people to achieve company objectives.
+An offshoot of HR management, talent management offers a strategic, integrated approach to attracting quality professionals and optimizing their competencies.

 HR influencer Josh Bersin explains the evolution of talent management.
 Known as the Personnel Department in the 1970s, it focused on the rudimentary functions of hiring, paying, and offering basic benefits.
-In the 1990s, the department transformed into Strategic HR, aiming to attract and engage desirable employees.
+In the 1990s, the department transformed into a more strategic form of HR, aiming to attract and engage desirable professionals.
+In 1997, McKinsey & Company coined the term “talent management.”

 Today, talent management strives to increase efficiency and productivity by sharpening its strategies and blending HR processes with business functions.
 Talent management encompasses:

-Talent management enables HR leaders and managers to nurture a stellar workforce to promote company performance.
+Talent management enables HR leaders and managers to nurture a stellar workforce to promote and strengthen company performance.
 Effective talent management contributes to:

 • Recruitment